St. James Anglican Church (Vancouver)

+The church has an eight-bell chime and its organ is a Casavant Frères (Opus 1605) with 3 manuals, 31 stops and 1,760 pipes.
+Its High Mass choir is composed of about 20 members including 4 paid section leads and 4 choral scholars.

 St. James was the first Anglican parish in Vancouver, formerly Granville (aka Gastown), until the establishment of Christ Church (local church), a daughter church, in 1888 that in 1929 became Christ Church Cathedral - the Diocese's second cathedral.
 Another daughter church, St. Paul's Anglican Church, was established in 1889, and later became a separate parish and is located in the city's West End.

 The worship tradition is Anglo-Catholic.
-Offices of Morning and Evening Prayer are said daily.
-Said (Low) Mass is celebrated daily except Saturdays.
+Offices of Morning and Evening Prayer are said daily via Zoom.
+Said (Low) Mass is celebrated daily except Sunday when an on-line Liturgy via Zoom is held.
 A Solemn (High) or Sung Mass is sung every Sunday at 10:30 a.m.

-The Rector of St James Parish of Vancouver is The Venerable (Father) Kevin Hunt, Archdeacon of Burrard.
-Andrew Campbell is the Rector's Warden.
+The Rector of St James Parish of Vancouver was The Venerable (Father) Kevin Hunt, Archdeacon Emeritus of Burrard.
+The Interim Priest in charge is The Rev'd Mtr.
+Amanda Ruston.
+Reece Wrightman is the Rector's Warden.
 The other Wardens are Peggy Smyth and Leah Postman.
-In addition to the Rector and Wardens, the other voting members of the Parish's Board of Trustees are its Lay Delegates to Synod: Jenny Johnson, Pamela McDonald, Ross Hornby, and, its Non-Voting Trustees, the Secretary, Linda Adams, and the Treasurer, Reece Wrightman.
-The Parish Council usually meets quarterly and is chaired by Louisa Farrell and its secretary is Reece Wrightman.
+In addition to the Priest in charge and Wardens, the other voting members of the Parish's Board of Trustees are its Lay Delegates to Synod: Michelle Heshka, Ross Hornby, Joanna Lam, and, its Non-Voting Trustees, the Secretary, Linda Adams, and the Treasurer, Andrew Campbell.
+The Parish Council usually meets quarterly and is chaired by Louisa Farrell and its secretary is Cristalle Watson.
 The Parish Vestry meets annually or more often as needed.
 The Vestry Clerk is Linda Adams.